Marlins vs. Angels Player Props Betting Odds

 Soler Stats

-- Soler has recorded a base hit in three games in a row.
-During his last five outings he is hitting .478 with a double, four home runs, a walk and eight RBI.
+- Soler has recorded at least one hit in four straight games.
+In his last five games he is hitting .348 with a double, four home runs, a walk and six RBI.

 Soler Recent Games